kishan333/Calender_Django/README.md

 In admin path only admin can go login and check the functionality.
 To login process you need to create user follow the following command.

     ----- python manage.py createsuperuser

     Insert admin name

     Insert email-id (you can also leave it if you want)

     Insert Strong password and agian enter same in next field.

--- now your user is craeted go and check the url and enter calender_event you want.
+Now your user is craeted go and check the url and enter calender_event you want.

 Go to (http://127.0.0.1/8000/calender) this path login with your created user and event check the output.